IMPORTANT TRAVEL INFO

 - If you plan to visit multiple countries during the same trip, you need to add the requirements for each country together.

-- If your passport does not have the sufficient number of blank pages, you will need to replace it before your trip.
+- If your passport does not have a sufficient number of blank pages, you will need to replace it before your trip.

 - It is no longer possible to add visa pages to a passport.
 You must apply for a new passport.